March 11,2019 - March 13,2019

 Prof. Bernd Rüschoff, Chair in Didactics and Applied Linguistics at Duisburg-Essen University.
 Research areas: digital tools in language learning, language & culture, bilingual education, corpus linguistics and data-driven learning, competency-oriented principles in language learning.
 Member of the Professional Network Forum, a think tank of the Council of Europe’s European Centre for Modern Languages, and of a CoE expert group involved in the current launch of the new CEFR Companion Volume.
 He is a former president of AILA, the International .Association for Applied Linguistics.

-Dr Ana Pellicer-Sánchez is a Senior Lecturer in Applied Linguistics and TESOL at the UCL Institute of Education.
+Assoc Prof Ana Pellicer-Sánchez is an Associate Professor of Applied Linguistics and TESOL at the UCL Institute of Education.
 Her research interests centre around the teaching and learning of vocabulary in a second/foreign language.
 Her most recent research examines the incidental acquisition of single words and multi-word expressions from reading using the eye-tracking methodology.
 Recent books include Understanding Formulaic Language (Routledge, in press) (co-authored with Siyanova-Chanturia) and Eye tracking: A Guide for Applied Linguistics Research (CUP, 2018) (co-authored with Conklin and Carrol).

 Cynthia White is Professor of Applied Linguistics, Massey University, New Zealand.
 She has published widely on distance and online learning, learner autonomy, learning strategies, and agency and emotion in language learning and teaching.
 Her most recent work is on the agency of EAP practitioners in transitioning to scholarship.